FAIRChemistry/FAIRFlow/specifications/datamodel_b07_tc.md

 - parameter
   - Type: string
-  - Description: Name of the parameter.
+  - Description: name of the parameter.
 - value
   - Type: string, float, datetime
   - Description: value of the parameter.